 Personal Statement

-William (Will) Halm is a first-year Ph.D. student whose research focuses on populist party politics in Western democracies.
-He considers both why voters elect populists and what makes populists unpopular.
-Recently, he has researched partisan attitudes toward Ukrainian refugees in Poland, the sociology of racial classification, and the inaccuracy of online sampling.
-His work on sampling methodology has appeared in the Journal of Race, Ethnicity, and Politics.
+William (Will) Halm is a second-year Ph.D. student whose research focuses on populist party politics in Western democracies.
+He considers both the demand-side factors driving the election of populists and the strategies populist parties take to maintain power.
+Recently, he has researched popular demand for Brexit, attitudes toward Ukrainian refugees in Poland, and the ability of challenger populists to cast incumbent populists as the elite.
+His work has appeared in the American Journal of Sociology, Socius, and the Journal of Race, Ethnicity, and Politics.
+Before coming to Berkeley, he graduated with a B.A. in Government from Wesleyan University, performed survey research at the University of Pennsylvania, and conducted content analysis at the Pew Research Center.

 Primary Subfield